 When barangay conciliation may apply

-Katarungang Pambarangay is a community dispute process under the Local Government Code.
-It may apply to certain disputes between people in the same city or municipality, subject to exceptions.
+Katarungang Pambarangay is a community dispute process under the Local Government Code (Republic Act No. 7160).
+It generally applies to disputes between individuals who actually reside in the same city or municipality, subject to a list of exceptions.

 What to prepare